gaurav-jo1/Portfolio_react_sanity/README.md

 # About ⬇️

-This website is using beautiful animation and function and using sanity as backend,You Email and message will appear in sanity studio.
+This portfolio website is using beautiful design, animation and using sanity as backend.

+<h3>Things you find in the project</h3>

+List of projects

+Programming languages and tools

+Experience of Development

 # Tech Stack 💻